Wilfred/difftastic/manual/src/parsing.md

 ### Conversion Process

-The simple representation of difftastic parse tree makes diffing much easier.
+The simple representation of the difftastic parse tree makes diffing much easier.
 Converting the detailed tree-sitter parse tree is a recursive tree walk, treating tree-sitter leaf nodes as atoms.
 There are two exceptions.

 (1) Tree-sitter parse trees sometimes include unwanted structure.
 Some grammars consider string literals to be a single token, whereas others